Modern Slavery Statement

 Hutton’s Director of Finance & Company Secretary is our designated Slavery Compliance Officer, to whom all concerns regarding modern slavery can be addressed, and who will then undertake relevant action to support the discharge of Hutton’s obligations.

-During the year, to strengthen awareness of the importance of being vigilant about modern slavery, we rolled out a compulsory online training module for all Hutton employees.
+In 2021/22, to strengthen awareness of the importance of being vigilant about modern slavery, we introduced a compulsory online training module for all Hutton employees.
+All existing employees completed this module at the time and all new starts complete the module as part of their induction.
+All continuing employees are subject to periodic refresher training.

 Future activity which will be undertaken with the aim of ensuring that the risk of slavery/human trafficking is minimised in Hutton is: